Mon November 26, 2012

 Under his watch, Smitherman said, the chapter has held “very successful” Freedom Fund dinners and brought the national NAACP convention to Cincinnati in 2008, “an event that has been praised nationally for how well it went.”

-Bob Richardson has been critical of Smitherman for this alliances with conservative groups like COAST (Citizens Opposed to Additional Spending and Taxes) and tea party organizations.
+Bob Richardson has been critical of Smitherman for this alliances with conservative groups like COAST (Coalition Opposed to Additional Spending and Taxes) and tea party organizations.
 Smitherman brought on Christopher Finney, one of COAST’s founders, with ties to the tea party movement, as the organization’s local legal counsel.

 In May, Smitherman was the featured speaker at a meeting of the Cincinnati East Tea Party.